 It can be difficult to tackle finding a remortgage on your own.
 Whether you are too busy to research, you find the mortgage market overwhelming, or finances aren’t your strong point, it’s important to know that there is help out there.

-An independent mortgage broker can provide you with tailored financial advice, as well as helping you get your application in order.
+A mortgage broker can provide you with tailored financial advice, as well as helping you get your application in order.
 Not only that, but they will have a deep knowledge and experience of the market, and might be able to arrange deals not available to other consumers.

 Here at The Mortgage Genie, we specialise in offering you valuable and transparent remortgaging advice to help find a deal that is just right for your personal circumstances.
 We can make the whole process as simple as possible, managing each part of your application and liaising with your chosen provider.
 We’ve helped many people get a better deal on their home, and we’d like to help you too.